hitochan777/unk-replacer/README.md

 make test (Optional)
 ```

-## What you need in the experiment

-- training data
-- (optional) development data
-- test data

 ## Basic Usage

 1. Build source and target vocabulary from the training data with the following command